-Rule 15 Grade one and two facilities must provide secure visitation areas.
+Rule 15 Grade one and two facilities must provide secure visitation areas, including attorney-client visitation.

-Rule 16 Each facility must have an intake/booking area that is separate and secure from the public and inmate housing areas.
+Rule 16 Each facility must have a booking area that is separate and secure from the public and inmate housing areas.

-Rule 20 Each facility must provide adequate showers that are available to all inmates.
+Rule 19 Grade one, two, and three facilities must provide adequate showers that are available to all inmates.

 Rule 21 Health trained staff shall perform medical screening on all inmates at intake.
 Staff shall record their findings on medical screening forms approved by the facility health care administrator.
 The facility must have written policy and procedure that include:

 Rule 22 A facility housing an inmate who shows signs of mental illness or emotional disturbance or who is detained pursuant to a court-ordered emergency commitment under N.D.C.C. chapter 25-03.1 shall place the inmate under close personal supervision, including frequent personal observation.
 Staff shall document the frequent personal observation, including time and condition of the inmate.